mihirsamdarshi/ssh-test/README.md

 debugged the issues in either library, and am working on fixing/upstreaming the fixes that I make to whichever library I get working.
 Therefore, this repository is a work in progress, and I will be updating it as I work further.

-In addition, other libraries that I have tried (but that aren't in this library and plan to add are):

-- [async-ssh2](https://github.com/spebern/async-ssh2) - Another async wrapper around ssh2-rs

 ## Example

 To run a demo web application on your local computer and connect to it via SSH, ensure that you have Docker and are